Become a leader who inspires innovation and change with UMass Global’s online instructor-led or self-paced business programs.

 A traditional bachelor’s in business can take up to four years, and an MBA up to three.

-- Business Analyst: Analyzing data, identifying trends, and making informed business recommendations
+- Business analyst: Analyzing data, identifying trends, and making informed business recommendations

-- Marketing Manager: Planning and executing marketing strategies to promote products or services
+- Marketing manager: Planning and executing marketing strategies to promote products or services

-- Human Resources Manager: Overseeing employee recruitment, training, performance management, and organizational development
+- Human resources manager: Overseeing employee recruitment, training, performance management, and organizational development

-- Financial Analyst: Evaluating financial data, conducting investment research, and providing financial guidance
+- Financial analyst: Evaluating financial data, conducting investment research, and providing financial guidance

-- Operations Manager: Optimizing processes, managing resources, and ensuring efficient business operations
+- Operations manager: Optimizing processes, managing resources, and ensuring efficient business operations

-Please note that these are just a few examples, and the possibilities are vast.
 The specific career path you choose may depend on your interests, specialization, and additional qualifications you may acquire.
-Discover more paths with our resource, "Different Types of Business Degrees and Career Paths."
+Discover more paths with our 9 Different Types of Business Degrees and Career Paths blog post.

 An MBA can be beneficial in several ways.
 Earning one can help you achieve your long-term career goals, increase your earning potential, expand your professional network and even allow you to break into a new field.

 Considered the gold standard in business, an MBA can help increase professional opportunities and even earning potential.
 Adding a specialization can help align curriculum with a certain career path.
-Example positions for MBA grads include financial analyst, risk solutions architect, health services manager, marketing director, benefits specialists and more.
+Example positions for MBA grads include financial analyst, risk solutions architect, health services manager, marketing director, benefits specialists, and more.
 Explore your options by checking out our resource "MBA specializations and why you should consider pursuing one."

 In data analytics degree programs, students gain valuable data analysis skills that are applicable in various industries.
 They learn how to manipulate and analyze large datasets, identify patterns and trends, and communicate their findings effectively.
 Additionally, they develop expertise in data visualization tools and programming languages such as Python and SQL, which are essential for data analysis.
 These skills not only make graduates highly marketable but also equip them with the ability to drive data-informed decision-making in organizations.